What Businesses and Users Need to Know About the New Yelp Page Pop-up Display

 5. SEO and Analytics Disruption

-• Impact on Organic Reach: Businesses that have invested significant effort in optimizing their Yelp page (including descriptions, reviews, and photos) are experiencing a diminished return on investment due to reduced visibility within the popup format.
+• Impact on Organic Reach: Businesses that have invested significant effort in optimizing their Yelp pages (including descriptions, reviews, and photos) are experiencing diminished returns on investment due to reduced visibility in the pop-up format.

 6. High Bounce Rate and Lost Leads

-• Many users who click on a listing with the intention of contacting or learning more are bouncing back because they cannot find the information they need.
+• Many users who click on a listing to contact or learn more are bouncing back because they cannot find the information they need.

 • Yelp’s failure to allow full-page viewing of a business listing creates a broken lead generation funnel.